-EDM 410 Middle School Directed Teaching
+EDM 410 Middle School Directed Teaching with Seminar

 Prerequisites: EDM 353 (with at least a grade of "B") and at least 15 hours in discipline to be taught and admission to the School for Education and cumulative GPA of 2.75.
-A ten-week experience in directed teaching in an area school.
-The student will observe and actually teach in a classroom.
-Included will be 30 contact hours of seminar, an intensive period before teaching begins, weekly meetings during the experience of directed teaching and immediately at the conclusion.
-The purpose of the seminar is to allow exploration of issues and experiences in reflective way to enhance the directed teaching experience.
+This course is composed of directed teaching and seminar experience.
+Seminar is designed to provide personal and professional support during a teacher candidate's directed teaching experience.
+Seminar begins with intensive training followed by weekly meetings throughout the semester.
+Teacher candidates are placed in a school setting under the supervision of a cooperating teacher and university supervisor, assuming the role and responsibilities of lead teacher in-and-out of the classroom.
 2:10:12